What is Talcum Powder?

 - May 2017A jury in Missouri awards over $110 million to a Virginia woman who claimed that she developed ovarian cancer after decades of using Johnson & Johnson's talc-based products for feminine hygiene.

-- December 2016State court judge in Missouri denies requests to delay additional talcum powder trials, allowing the next talcum powder bellwether trial to move forward in January 2017.
+- December 2016State court judge in Missouri denies requests to delay additional trials, allowing the next bellwether trial to move forward in January 2017.

-- October 2016A $70 million talcum powder verdict was awarded to a woman who claimed to have developed ovarian cancer after using talc-based baby powder manufactured by Johnson & Johnson.
+- October 2016A $70 million verdict was awarded to a victim of the baby powder dangers.

 - October 2016Multidistrict Litigation transfer order centralizes pending talcum powder cases in the U.S. District Court for the District of New Jersey.

-- May 2016A $55 million talcum powder verdict was handed down against Johnson & Johnson in favor of a woman who claimed that long-term talcum powder usage for feminine hygiene caused her to develop ovarian cancer.
+- May 2016A $55 million verdict was handed down against Johnson & Johnson to a woman who developed ovarian cancer after using the above-mentioned talc-based products.
 The verdict included a $50 million award of punitive damages against the company.
+A similar verdict was reached on February of the same year, providing another victim with a $72 million reward.

 - February 2014Online reports state that a Harvard professor of medicine has estimated that talcum powder might account for 10% of all ovarian cancer cases in the US, or about 2,000 cases per year.